rxOred/blog/content/post/CSharpLoader/bypassing-AMSI-with-CSharp.md

 ## Demo

-So let's take SafeSploit as our example.
+So let's take Safetykatz as our example.

 When we run the binary, the result we get is.
 ![AMSI](/img/CSharpLoader/AMSI.png)